stolostron/config-policy-controller/README.md

 ### Templating

 Configuration Policies supports inclusion of Golang text templates in  ObjectDefinitions.
-Templates are resolved at runtime on the target cluster using configuration local to that cluster.
-This gives  the ability to define configuration policies customized to the target cluster.
-Custom template functions are available to reference kube-resources on the target cluster
+These templates are resolved at runtime on the target cluster using configuration local to that cluster giving the user the ability to define policies customized to the target cluster.
+Following custom template functions are available to allow referencing kube-resources on the target cluster.

+1. `fromSecret` - returns the value of the specified data key in the  Secret resource
+2. `fromconfigMap` - returns the values of the specified data key in the ConfigMap resource.
+3. `fromClusterClaim` - returns the value of Spec.Value field in the ClusterClaim resource.
+4. `lookup` - a generic lookup function to retreive any kube resource.

 Following is an example spec of a `ConfigurationPolicy` object with templates :